-Command Link Gauges
+Command Link Plus Display

-Yamaha's CL5 gauge comes standard on your new Cobia.
+The Yamaha CL5 comes standard on your new Cobia.
 The standard digital gauge includes a Yamaha tachometer and a Yamaha speedometer on one screen.
 The tachometer has several built-in features including an engine temperature monitor, oil level monitor and engine trim indicator.
-The speedometer includes a digital readout of the speed, an hour meter, trip meter and clock.
-For more information on the specifics of your Yamaha gauges, see your Yamaha owner's manual.
+The speedometer includes a